HARP replacements: FMERR is done, but Fannie Mae “High LTV Option” still possible for underwater refinance

 That suggests that you are better off not providing any more information than requested, and the lender may not request much.

-Both programs primarily use their automated underwriting software programs to underwrite these refinances, but also indicate that they will accept manual underwriting when warranted — such as for victims of identity theft or those with little-to-no credit history.
+Fannie Mae’s High-LTV Refinance Option uses automated underwriting software to set up most refinances.
+But Fannie also indicates that they will accept manual underwriting when warranted — such as for victims of identity theft or those with little-to-no credit history.

-Usually, the automated systems determine the required documents after analyzing the application and calculating its risk.
+Usually, automated underwriting systems determine what documents you’ll need to provide after analyzing the application and calculating risk.
 You may need nothing more than confirmation that you’re still working at your job.
 Or you may be asked to supply a pay stub and bank statement.

 What are today’s high-LTV refinance rates?